Max Planck Research Groups - Announcement 2020 / 2021

 - adequate budget for consumables and running costs

-The Max-Planck-Gesellschaft offers high flexibility in the use of the allotted money, allowing the group leaders to assign their budget individually according to need.
+The MPG offers high flexibility in the use of the allotted money, allowing the group leaders to assign their budget individually according to need.
 The contract will be for 5 years plus a possible start-up phase.
+Limited extensions are possible after positive evaluation.

 Important information about the application procedure